 If it’s not obvious on the packaging or if you’re not sure what cat age is considered “kitten,” Dr. Ukweni says to look for cat treats formulated for cats under 1 year old.

-Can kittens have cat treats?
+Can kittens eat cat treats?

-Yes, your kitten can have treats that are made for adult cats.
+Yes, your kitten can have treats made for adult cats.
 Dr. Ukweni says you should keep the caloric intake in mind.
 “Unlike adults expending 1.4 kcal per day at rest, kittens require more resting energy (2.5 kcal per day) and micronutrients than adult cats.”

 What types of cat treats should kittens not have?

-Dr. Ukweni cautions against most adult treats are formulated for senior cats.
+Dr. Ukweni cautions against most adult treats formulated for senior cats.
 “They lack essential kitten nutrients and are calorie deficient,” she explains.

 Once the treats are in your home and it’s time to give them to your kitten, Dr. Ukweni cautions not to give too many to your developing cat, or at the wrong time.
 “Treats are best given to kittens when training, socializing, or as a reward for good behavior.
 It is not advisable to feed treats when cats are lounging, and no extra energy is expended,” she explains.
 “This will enforce poor behavior and promote food refusal.”